vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 A purpose of a CDP is to add categorization, or segmentation, of customers based on early-stage activity.
 It’s intended to enable personalization based on customer behavior patterns.

 However, CDPs are not the full 360° view.
 CDPs are notorious for focusing on marketing interactions, website views, and [top-of-funnel](https://www.simplilearn.com/top-of-funnel-marketing-tactics-article) curation; meaning, it’s more of a Customer 45° view.
-It often forgets sales, support, success, product, and revenue activity.
+It often forgets sales, support, success, product, and revenue activity. (see Figure 3)

-**Customer 360 Wheel Only Partially Visible with CDP Solutions**
+**Figure 3: Customer 360 Wheel Only Partially Visible with CDP Solutions**

 ![Customer 360 Top-Left Wheel](https://user-images.githubusercontent.com/105127677/196303129-57659044-708a-4aae-a540-169a193f49a2.png)

 <br/>